On the Provability Logic of HA: Introduction

 \subsection{Road map}

-\Cref{preli-sec} includes all elementary and general definitions and their related facts.
-We also included two main required results in \cref{2salient}.
-Then in \cref{secPres} we elevate the results of \citep{PLHA0} and axiomatize $\priglcdsnb$ together with several other preservativity/admissibility relationships.
-In \cref{Prov-semant} we provide a Kripke-style semantic, called provability semantic, for which we have soundness and completeness of the provability logic of $\HA$.
-Finally in \cref{sec-completeness-reduction} we use provability semantics to reduce arithmetical completeness to its $\Sigma_1$-version, in a manner like we had in \citep{reduction}.
+\Cref{preli-sec} contains all elementary and general definitions, along with related facts.
+Two principal required results are also included in \Cref{2salient}.
+In \Cref{secPres}, we extend the results of \citep{PLHA0} and axiomatize $\priglcdsnb$, together with several other preservativity and admissibility relations. \Cref{Prov-semant} introduces a Kripke-style semantics, called \emph{provability models}, for which we prove soundness and completeness for the provability logic of $\HA$.
+Finally, \Cref{sec-completeness-reduction} uses provability models to reduce arithmetical completeness to its $\Sigma_1$ version, following a method similar to that employed in \citep{reduction}.